 Development of Signature Whistles

 Young dolphins develop their signature whistles during the first few months of life.
 Calves appear to create their whistles based partly on sounds they hear from their mothers and other nearby dolphins, but they modify the patterns to make them unique.
-This process resembles how human children learn language by listening to parents but develop their own distinct voice and speech patterns.
-Once a dolphin establishes its signature whistle, it remains remarkably stable throughout the animal's life, though subtle changes can occur.
 Researchers have identified individual dolphins by their signature whistles for over 20 years, confirming that dolphins maintain consistent identity signals.

 Dolphins Remember Each Other's Names